msemjan/msemjan.github.io/content/posts/health_optimize_your_brain.md

 ---
-title: "Optimize Your brain"
 author: M. Semjan
-summary: "In this post I summarize various habits and strategies that can improve your brain health."
 date: 2023-04-01T12:39:47+0200
 draft: true
-type: post
+summary: In this post I summarize various habits and strategies that can improve your brain health.
 tags:
 - Health
 - Optimization
 - Brain health
 - Lifestyle
+title: Optimize Your brain
+type: post
 ---
 # Optimize Your brain